HariPrasad1105/would-you-rather/README.md

-Would You Rather
+#Would You Rather

-The “Would You Rather” app is a game that presents the user with a poll in the form of:
+The **Would You Rather** app is a game that presents the user with a poll in the form of:

-Would you rather…
+##Would you rather…

-Option A
+- Option A <br />
-Option B
+- Option B <br />

 The user will be able to answer the question and upon answering will be able to see the polling results.

 The app will allow users to

-view polls
+- View polls
+- Answer poll questions
+- See which polls haven’t been answered yet
+- See how other people have voted
-answer poll questions
+- Create their own poll questions
-see which polls haven’t been answered yet see how other people have voted create their own poll questions see the ranking of users on a leader board
+- See the ranking of users on a leader board

 ## Available Scripts